Alois Alzheimer: Contemporaries

-In August 1912, Alzheimer fell ill on the train on his way to the University of Breslau, where he had been appointed professor of psychiatry in July 1912.
-Most probably he had a streptococcal infection and subsequent rheumatic fever leading to valvular heart disease, heart failure and kidney failure.
-He did not recover completely from this illness.

-He died of heart failure on 19 December 1915 at age 51, in Breslau, Silesia (present-day Wrocław, Poland).
-He was buried on 23 December 1915 next to his wife at the Frankfurt Main Cemetery.

 Critics and rediscovery

 In the early 1990s, critics began to question Alzheimer's findings and form their own hypotheses based on Alzheimer's notes and papers.
 Amaducci and colleagues hypothesized that Auguste Deter had metachromatic leukodystrophy, a rare condition in which accumulations of fats affect the cells that produce myelin.
 Claire O'Brien, meanwhile, hypothesized that Auguste Deter actually had a vascular dementing disease.